EnriC-AI/EnriC-AI/README.md

 ---

-## 🎯 Fun Facts
+## 🎯 Beyond Work
-- ⚽🏉 Sports lover: football, rugby & athletics
+- ⚽🏉 Passionate about **football, rugby, and athletics**
-- ⛰️ Avid hiker & outdoor enthusiast
+- ⛰️ Enjoy hiking and outdoor adventures
-- 🤝 Volunteer at **Fondazione Golinelli** and other non-profits
+- 🤝 Volunteer at **Fondazione Golinelli** and community initiatives
-- 🔧 Electronics tinkerer — Arduino, IoT & automation side projects
+- 🔧 Electronics & Arduino enthusiast
-- 🌍 6+ years living and working in the **UK**
+- 🌍 6+ years of experience working in the **UK**, fluent in English

 ---

-⭐️ *“Quality is not just about finding bugs — it’s about building trust in technology.”*
+⭐️ *"Quality is not just about finding bugs — it’s about building trust in technology."*